wwilsman/moonshiner/README.md

 ## Still brewing

-Planned features are still coming soon, such as additional reporters, a CLI, and more!
+Planned features are still coming soon, such as additional reporters, plugins, and more!